From the Author

 Cora Hollema (1948) holds a master’s degree in sociology and wrote her master’s thesis on a

 contemporary of Schwartze, the Dutch-Norwegian marine painter Betzy Berg (1850-1922).
 She works as a freelance writer and has curated numerous exhibitions, including Schwartze show’s at Slot Zeist (1989/1990) and Museum Paul Tetar van Elven in Delft (2021/2022

 Facebook – Cora Hollema

-Co-author Pieternel Kouwenhoven (born in 1962) has master’s degrees in art history and law.
+Co-author Pieternel Kouwenhoven (1962) holds master’s degrees in art history and law.
 She wrote her master’s thesis on Thérèse Schwartze (1989).
 The treasure trove of information she collected would prove indispensable to Hollema’s of Schwartze’s life and work.